collinvandyck/gpterm/README.md

 # Storage

-Chat history and other metadata are stored in
+Chat history and your API key are stored in a sqlite database in:

 	~/.config/gpterm